 An other sensitive case are small islands.
 Small here meaning islands with just one house and perhaps a couple of hundred meters across.
 While landing on the back side of such an island is technically quite OK (you are out of sight), people are sometimes quite uncomfortable about visitors landing on such islands.
 Many times also all sides of small islands are in active use, the house could be on one side, the sauna on an other side and the beach and jetty on jet another side.
 Personally I stay away from these.

 In case you’re looking for a jetty or dock to land, it is also good to know the “reverse” logic of signage on private jetties and docks in Finland.
 “Reverse” logic here means that private jetties in general have no signs.
 “No landing” or “No trespassing” signs are not really part of the Finnish archipelago culture, boaters are expected to understand how to behave.
 So in general no sign means “private, stay away”.
 If the jetty has a sign, landing can be permitted – at least for someone, not necessarily you – so check the text before you tie up.

 Other restrictions on anchoring

 Military and restricted areas

 There are 19 restricted military areas around the Finnish coast.
-They are all clearly marked on Finnish paper charts and you can also find a map of the areas from this webpage of the Finnish Navy.
+They are all clearly marked on Finnish paper charts.
 You can pass through restricted areas following marked channels and you can moor and anchor at official harbors.
 You cannot anchor anywhere else and should keep at least 100 meters away from any shores unless a marked channel passes closer by.
 The islands within the restricted areas typically have big yellow signs at regular intervals along the shores, but the rules apply even when no signs are shown.
 Note that also diving, sonar work and other “unusual” activities are not permitted within the restricted areas.